-8-Vacation Scheduling
+8- Vacation Scheduling

-All vacation time shall be taken in five (5) day workweek increments, except that with the department head approval, an employee may take vacation days in increments less than workweek increments.
+Except in the case of emergency, requests for use of vacation time shall be submitted to the department head no later than one (1) week prior to the requested time off.
+All vacation time shall be taken in workweek increments.
+An employee may take vacation days in increments less than workweek increments with department head approval.
 Vacation leave shall be granted by the department head provided there is adequate staffing within the department to efficiently meet the needs of the public and manage the workload and responsibilities of the department.
 A28 Oct 20, 1997